Opticians (Primary eye care)

 Home visits (domiciliary)

 If you or your relation are unable to leave your home due to poor health, you may be eligible for a home visit.
 All opticians either offer home visits or will be able to direct you to a colleague that does.
 Call your optician for further advice.

 Local Extended Primary Eyecare Services

-Northumberland, Tyne and Wear LOC has been working with local NHS Commissioning Groups to encourage delivery of NHS funded services beyond routine sight tests from community-based Primary care optical practices.
+Northumberland, Tyne and Wear LOC has been working with local NHS Commissioners (Integrated care System) to encourage delivery of NHS funded services beyond routine sight tests from community-based Primary care optical practices.

 Aimed at managing the Ophthalmology capacity in the hospitals and cope with increasing demand from both the ageing population and new technologies.

 Primary care optical practices are successfully and safely delivering extended services as part of local eye care pathways in other parts of England and the North East & North Cumbria; patients with a range of eye health problems are assessed by Primary care optometrists situated in local practices, without the need to travel to hospital.

 - Increased choice for patients – they may be able to attend a practice close to home, or one with which they are familiar.

 - Speedy assessment – many practices can offer appointments within a few days or at short notice.

 - Convenient appointment times – many practices can offer weekend or evening appointments.